Welcome aboard Sarah K. Lanzo

 “(My goals are) to work closely with the mayor and the council to ensure that I’m able to do whatever they may need me to do.”

-Lanzo also wrote as a commentator for The Lockport Union-Sun & Journal.
+Lanzo also wrote as a commentator for the Lockport Union-Sun & Journal.
 Her first article ran on Feb.
-27, 2015 where she wrote about children with disabilities mixing with their peers and the benefits of “mainstreaming” them into the student population.
+27, 2015 and she wrote about children with disabilities mixing with their peers and the benefits of “mainstreaming” them into the student population.

 “By integrating disabled children with other non-disabled peers, youth is kept culturally aware and open minded,” she wrote.